-The basis for the Department's proposed remedy is set forth at Exhibit D.
+The basis for the Department's remedy is set forth at Exhibit D.

-The proposed remedy is referred to as the In-Situ Chemical Oxidation, Soil Cover, and SSDS remedy.
+The selected remedy is referred to as the In-Situ Chemical Oxidation, Cover System, and SSDS remedy.

 The estimated present worth cost to implement the remedy is \$1,049,000.
 The cost to construct the remedy is estimated to be \$564,000 and the estimated average annual cost is \$34,000.